CQCL/hugr/specification/hugr.md

   children.

 `Value` and `Static` edges are sometimes referred to as _dataflow_ edges.
-A `Value` edge can carry data of any `SimpleType`: either a `ClassicType` (ordinary classical data, which can be freely copied or discarded) or a `LinearType` (which cannot - e.g. anything including quantum data).
+A `Value` edge can carry data of any `SimpleType`: these include the `ClassicType`s (which can be freely copied or discarded - i.e. ordinary classical data) as well as anything which cannot - e.g. quantum data.
 A `Static` edge can only carry a `ClassicType`.
 For more details see the [Type System](#type-system) section.